Thecave3/serialplotter/README.md

   sudo apt-get install python-serial sudo apt-get install python-matplotlib

-Windows Users should download Linux or if you're a Microsoft fan you should install Anaconda Enviroment.
+Windows Users should download Linux or install Anaconda Enviroment because it contains the most of the libraries used